Dalwood Regeneration Project

 Project Information:

-Dalwood Regeneration Project is a Human-Induced Regeneration (HIR) project located at Dalwood Station, approximately 85km northwest of Brewarrina and 100km northeast of Bourke in the Western Division of New South Wales.
-Registered in November 2017, the project covers a substantial area of 20,286 hectares.
+The Dalwood Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 70km northwest of Brewarrina and 90km northeast of Bourke in the semi-arid Mulga Lands of New South Wales.
+Registered in November 2017, the project spans a substantial area of 20,286 hectares within the Western Local Land Services region.
+The property, known as Dalwood Station, is situated north of the Barwon River, an area traditionally dominated by extensive grazing operations for sheep, cattle, and goats.